Higher-dimensional operators at finite-temperature affect gravitational-wave predictions: Introduction

-Our findings directly impact the interpretation of possible future GW signals and help to assess the reliability of non-perturbative studies in regimes where marginal operators may not be negligible.
-Recently, it was demonstrated how higher-dimensional operators can influence the GW spectrum in the Yukawa model~\cite{Chala:2024xll}, further underscoring the importance of systematically incorporating them into EFT descriptions.
+Our findings directly impact the interpretation of potential future GW signals and aid in assessing the reliability of non-perturbative studies in regimes where marginal operators may not be negligible.
+Importantly, \cite{Gould:2019qek} demonstrated that any model which maps onto a SM–like effective theory without marginal operators in the infrared (IR) cannot produce phase transitions strong enough to be detectable by LISA.
+This result clearly motivates the inclusion of marginal operators in effective theories to accurately describe the strongest transitions.
+Recently, it was also demonstrated how higher-dimensional operators can influence the GW spectrum in the Yukawa model~\cite{Chala:2024xll} and the electroweak sector of the SM~EFT~\cite{Chala:2025aiz} further underscoring the importance of systematically incorporating them into EFT descriptions.
 In particular, they can alter the transition dynamics and, consequently, the properties of the predicted GWs.
-In fact, \cite{Chala:2024xll} found that phase transitions strong enough to be observable in LISA-generation GW detectors, often occur near the boundary of EFT validity.
+In fact, \cite{Chala:2024xll,Chala:2025aiz} found that phase transitions strong enough to be observable in LISA-generation GW detectors, often occur near the boundary of EFT validity.
 In this work, we conduct a similar analysis and arrive at comparable conclusions.
 Our results demonstrate that neglecting marginal operators can introduce uncertainties of up to $\mathcal{O}(5\%)$ even for moderately strong transitions.
 These uncertainties can be significant compared to those from other sources in perturbative approaches and non-perturbative lattice simulations.
 For the strongest transitions, which are characterized by large discontinuities in the scalar background field and the resulting large Higgs mechanism-induced mass contributions, our results suggest a breakdown of the high-temperature expansion.
-This breakdown may limit the reliability of perturbative and non-perturbative methods that depend on such an expansion.
+This breakdown would severely limit the reliability of perturbative and non-perturbative methods that rely on such an expansion.
+In this context, our results build on and strengthen the conclusions of~\cite{Gould:2019qek}, suggesting that one-step phase transitions with radiatively generated barriers, strong enough to be detectable by LISA, may face a serious breakdown of the high-temperature expansion.
+This breakdown would imply that new methods beyond the standard effective dimensional reduction framework at high temperature need to be devised.
+While our analysis is performed in a simplified toy model, its key features, such as the IR behavior and the structure of the dimensional reduction mapping, especially the generation of marginal operators, are shared by more realistic gauge-Higgs theories, including the SU(2) gauge-Higgs model studied in~\cite{Gould:2019qek}.

 It remains unclear how to include marginal operators in state-of-the-art, lattice simulations of high-temperature EFTs.
 While they may be necessary to describe very strong first-order transitions, they break the super-renormalizability of such theories and compromise the exact lattice-continuum relations required to interpret lattice simulation results~\cite{Farakos:1994xh,Laine:1995np,Laine:1997dy}.
 In practice, direct lattice simulations of full theories are not feasible if they contain fermions with non-Abelian chiral gauge couplings~\cite{Luscher:2000hn}, though some approaches treat the fermionic sector perturbatively~\cite{Csikor:1998eu,Aoki:1999fi,Csikor:2000sq}.
 This highlights the need to develop techniques to compute phase transition thermodynamics entirely without relying on high-temperature expansions\textemdash an endeavor we leave for future work.
 As shown in~\cite{Niemi:2024vzw}, this is especially relevant for BSM theories with heavy additional scalars and large portal couplings to the Higgs.